PWAs SEO: How to Optimize Progressive Web Apps for Search

 This is why it’s fundamental to facilitate Google’s work as much as possible with server side rendering, and if not possible, with a dynamic rendering approach, especially when it’s a big Website that is frequently updated.

-Enabling PWAs features in your site
+5. How to enable PWAs features in your site?

 Besides developing PWAs from scratch, developing our Web app as a PWA, for which Google already provides a few step by step guides in the Codelabs here, here and here; it’s also possible to migrate your existing site to a Progressive Web App as well as to enable PWAs features to your already existing site, which can be done by using services like Widely and PWA Builder.